Doufless1/Assembly/docs/linux_x86_64_assembly_calculator.md

-Fr the design of the calculator the most important thing is how the input is handled.
+For the design of the calculator the most important thing is how the input is handled.
 The first step was to figure out how to output a message to the console.
 To do this you needed to have a set of register with certain values to indicate to print to the console.
 This is the general structure:

 ```assembly